dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 A.
 The following is an example of how to call MET from a bash script including passing in variables.
-This shell script listed below to run Grid-Stat, call Plot-Data-Plane to plot the resulting difference field, and call convert to reformat from PostScript to PNG.
+This shell script is listed below to run Grid-Stat, call Plot-Data-Plane to plot the resulting difference field, and call convert to reformat from PostScript to PNG.